s3664099/TV-Box/ReadMe.md

 **Saturday 1 Oct 2022**
 Added shortcut key to kill the program but not shut down the computer.
 If hold down ctrl and click on the 'shutdown' button the program will be killed.
+Made background colour buttons black.
+Added video launcher for smplayer.
+Disables button for ten seconds when clicked.

+**Sunday 2 Oct 2022**
+Added button to open the file system (to be able to search for videos) and created some private methods in LaunchBrowser.
+Moved hardcoded strings out of function calls in launch browser and placed them at top of class.

 ##To Do
-1. Add a process to select a video and launch it using the default video player
+1. Fix issue with IllegalComponentStateException when closing
 2. Add a process to launch the default VPN in the background.